rust-unofficial/too-many-lists/src/README.md

 you're just writing procedural code again.

 Even in functional languages, you should endeavour to use the appropriate data structure for the job when you actually need a data structure.
-Yes, singly linked lists are your primary tool for control flow, but they're a really poor way to actually store a bunch of data and query it.
+Yes, singly-linked lists are your primary tool for control flow, but they're a really poor way to actually store a bunch of data and query it.

 ## Linked lists are great for building concurrent data structures!